shwezhu/shwezhu.github.io/content/post/bugs/007-cloudflare-tls-proxy.md

 ## 1. Enable end-to-end encryption with Cloudflare

-Getting a official TLS certificate is too expensive, so I decide to use Cloudflare TLS proxy to enable TLS connection between the client and my server.

-There are two steps to enable end-to-end encryption with Cloudflare.:
+Getting a official TLS certificate is too expensive, so I decide to use Cloudflare [proxied DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/) enable TLS connection.
+There is an article talks [how it works](https://developers.cloudflare.com/fundamentals/concepts/how-cloudflare-works/).
+There are two steps to add your domain to Cloudflare:

 - Add your domain to Cloudflare
 - Create and install TLS certificate to your server